Flat Head Infant Treatment

 If your baby is less than four months old, we usually recommend repositioning techniques to develop their motor skills and protect against a more severe form of plagiocephaly.
 Our repositioning guide offers top tips from parents and professional guidance from clinical orthotics on how to use repositioning to improve your baby’s head shape naturally, without the need for further flat head syndrome treatment.

 There are many repositioning techniques that you can try, such as putting your baby on their tummy to play; propping their upper body if your baby is young, carrying in a sling or simply turning their head as they sleep.
-These simple techniques can help to remove pressure from you baby’s head so that it can naturally return to a more normal shape. if you wish, we will see you after about one month to see if this plagiocephaly treatment technique is resolving the condition.
+These simple techniques can help to remove pressure from you baby’s head so that it can naturally return to a more normal shape.
+If you wish, we will see you after about one month to see if this plagiocephaly treatment technique is resolving the condition.
 For more information on how to make tummy time and repositioning easier, please see our previous article.

 If repositioning techniques are showing no obvious signs of sufficient improvement, we may recommend a plagiocephaly helmet to bring about a permanent correction.
 Helmets are most effective when started between four and seven months of age, but we can start treatment up to 14 months of age.